Nitheen Ramalingam is an Indian Visual Artist and educator currently based between Vadodara and Chennai, India.

-Born in Chennai, India, he recently graduated from the Art Studio MFA program at University of California, Davis.
-He has also received BVA in Painting and Printmaking and MVA in Painting from the M.S University of Baroda, India.
+Born in Chennai, India, he graduated from the Art Studio MFA program at University of California, Davis, USA in 2024.
+He has also received BVA in Painting with a minor in Printmaking in 2018 and MVA in Painting in 2020, both from the M.S University of Baroda, Vadodara, India

 Artist Statement

 Through figurative paintings and drawings, I have been meditating on people and their surroundings.
-An underlying aggrieved energy, suggestive of my concerns with alienation, oppression, and emancipation runs through these works.
+An underlying aggrieved energy, perhaps reflective of my concerns with alienation, oppression, and emancipation runs through these works.

-The current body of paintings is based on witnessing the commemoration of the Kilvenmani martyr’s day.
-I hope to express viscerally the embodied unity and joy in the organized oppressed people but also to meditate on the decline and failures of this movement in recent history.
+The current body of paintings are based on witnessing the commemoration of the Kilvenmani martyr’s day.
+I am striving to express viscerally the embodied unity and joy that I experienced in the organized oppressed people.
+Here I am also meditating on the factors and reasons surrounding the decline and failures of this movement in recent history.

 Back to Top